WilliamCerros/Instagram_Project/ReadMe.md

 Install Dependencies by

-running composer install from command prompt/terminal
+running 'composer install' from command prompt/terminal

 Setup the database by